 - The possible need for revision rhinoplasty surgery

-REAL FACTS: In a patient who has already undergone rhinoplasty but who was unsatisfied with the results, a second surgery called revision rhinoplasty is an option.
+REAL FACTS: In a patient who has already undergone nose surgery but who was unsatisfied with the results, a second surgery called revision rhinoplasty is an option.

 Schedule a Dallas Rhinoplasty Consultation

-Interested in learning more about rhinoplasty surgery?
+Interested in learning more about nose surgery?
 Give us a call at (469) 301-1725 to book a consultation with Dallas-Fort Worth plastic surgeon Dr. Raja Mohan.
-Dr. Mohan operates in Grapevine, Plano, Southlake, Arlington, Frisco, Coppell, Irving, and Dallas.
+Dr. Mohan serves the Dallas-Fort Worth Metroplex serving Irving, Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.